The Art of Polymers

 in a lab, the substance requires respiratory protection to avoid lung or kidney damage.

-an industrial resin reactor (Smedunia, In)
+impression of an industrial resin reactor (Smedunia, In)

 Phthalates in Acrylic Paints